90 Day Parts Warranty Guarantee

 This means anything close to the oil pan.
 When we say anything…we mean anything.
 Sometimes an oil leak can be something as simple as just a lose nut or bolt.

-If a DIY fix does not solve the issue, it may be time to take your vehicle into a trained mechanic.
-Oil leaks can be extremely expensive, however they simply cannot be ignored, and must be attended to immediately.
+If a DIY fix does not solve the issue, it may be time to take your vehicle to a trained mechanic.
+Oil leaks can be extremely expensive, however, they simply cannot be ignored and must be attended to immediately.

 6. Check Engine Light